hob1t/poirot/docs/SDD.md

 Spring Boot CRUD Repository abstracts database operations layer and makes its easier to make operations like: Update, Read, Create or Delete.

+* To gather facebook user profiles we create a docker container with [python fb page scrapper](https://pypi.org/project/facebook-page-info-scraper/)
+  As a mongodb runs as separate docker container, our python facebook scrapper will run also as separate docker container.
+  In order to run python scrapper we create Java process which will run 'docker exec 6ffda86269fa ulimit -a' and then grab the output which is as a json file and handle it and save into facebook collection.
+However, only public profiles can be scrapped.

 Each module or component should have its own subsection,